 How do I use it in my marketing mix?
 Snapchat is definitely not an everyday channel.
 When we asked teenagers how often they would like to see brand content (of brands they follow) on Snapchat, they said: “Whenever it is relevant.”
 So do use it wisely, don’t spam your fans and try to keep it relevant.
 And use your other channels to announce whenever you will publish something on Snapchat (a simple crossmarketing exercise to get people there).

 You can create snaps during brand events, interviews – whenever you have something interesting to show that can take a fun filter.
 In bold words: Don’t show your annual accounts press conference on Snapchat.
 Do show the setup of an event, some soundbites by your guests or executives – whatever makes sense for your purposes.

 Can I get help?

 We are no millennials, which is why we understand how hard it is to navigate through the what we first called “swipe maze” on Snapchat.
-If you need help in setting up your Snapchat account, or if you want advice, guidance or campaign ideas, please don’t hesitate to contact me.
+If you need help in setting up your Snapchat account, or if you want advice, guidance or campaign ideas, please don’t hesitate to contact us.

 About Marion Willam

 Marion Willam is a communications expert with over ten years of international experience.
 She is specialized in digital and social media.
 Before her engagement at Brand Affairs she has been working as a Senior PR Manager and Brand Publisher at IWC Schaffhausen.
-Please find her profile here.